 2. Feasibility: How likely is it that the objectives and activities will be achieved within the term of the funding?
 Is the project well planned?
 Is the budget appropriate and realistic?
 Does the budget justification explain in detail the reasoning and need for the costs associated with the project?

 3. Capacity: Does the organization, Project Director and his/her team have the expertise and resources to effectively implement all aspects of the project?
 Is the organization respected and valued by the target population?
 Is it culturally competent?

 4. Collaboration: Does this project enhance collaboration among organizations with similar or complementary goals?
 Are the roles of the partners appropriate and relevant?
 Are partner support letters included?

 5. Sustainability: Is the project likely to be sustained?
-Are partnerships likely to be sustained past project period?
+Are partnerships likely to be sustained the past project period?
 Is the impact likely to be long-term?